Chart Color Schemes

 South Mackay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-South Mackay had a cultural diversity index below the average, with 85.0% of its population being citizens, 83.9% born in Australia, and 90.0% speaking English only at home.
-Christianity was the predominant religion in South Mackay, accounting for 59.9% of the population, compared to 56.8% across the rest of Queensland.
+South Mackay's cultural diversity was found to be below average, with 85.0% of its population being Australian citizens, 83.9% born in Australia, and 90.0% speaking English only at home.
+Christianity was the main religion in South Mackay, comprising 59.9% of people, compared to 52.2% across the rest of Queensland.
 The top three ancestry groups were Australian (27.5%), English (27.3%), and Irish (8.4%).

 Frequently Asked Questions - Diversity